 ology – the study of

-Anyone can see a dermatologist, but in Melbourne (and Australia), a doctor is most likely to refer you.
+Anyone can see a dermatologist, but in Australia, a doctor is most likely to refer you.
 Specialist dermatologists can be sought independently for treatment by anyone – our Enrich clinic takes bookings from the general public for consultations with our specialist dermatologists.

 We have patients of all ages, including babies, teens and the elderly.

-Melbourne dermatologists – due to our climate –often deal with the negative effects of sun on skin.
-That is, sun damage causing wrinkles, moles, freckles, sunspots and cancers.
-Melbourne dermatologists also treat and manage a huge variety of skin, scalp, hair and nail problems.
+Dermatologists, due to our Australian climate, often deal with the negative effects of sun on skin.
+That is, sun damage causing wrinkles, moles, freckles, sunspots and cancers. dermatologists also treat and manage a huge variety of skin, scalp, hair and nail problems.

-Cosmetic dermatology is focussed on the appearance of skin, rather than a disease per se.
-Some of our most popular treatments are actually cosmetic dermatology procedures that improve the appearance of skin, for example muscle-relaxant anti-wrinkle injections or liposuction for body sculpting.
+Cosmetic dermatology is focused on the appearance of skin, rather than a disease per se.
+Some of our most popular treatments are actually cosmetic dermatology procedures that improve the appearance of skin, for example muscle-relaxant anti-wrinkle injections or liposuction for body contouring & fat reduction.
 Not all procedures are to treat disease, which means we do all manner of beautifying skin treatments too.
 We can address wrinkles, blemishes, liver spots, sagging skin, sun-damaged skin, and lips that have lost their fullness, for example.